About Wildlife in our Community

 The Board’s general wildlife recommendations are as follows:

 - Bring bird feeders in at night.
-If left out, bears and other wildlife may destroy the feeder, and wildlife visits to seek out the feeder tend to increase.
+If left out, bears and other wildlife may destroy the feeder, and wildlife visits to seek out the feeder tends to increase.

 The WV Department of Natural Resources has published a new PDF brochure about Nuisance Black Bears in West Virginia.